warpdotdev/docs/features/launch-configurations.md

 3. Name the configuration file.
 4. Click the save configuration button (plus sign).

-Press `CTRL-CMD-L` to open the Launch Configuration Palette, where you can earch through and open your saved configurations.
+Press `CTRL-CMD-L` to open the Launch Configuration Palette, where you can search through and open your saved configurations.

 {% embed url="https://www.loom.com/share/daa2a9e55c27458c8bbf722d90078880" %}